baileyseely1/solscan/README.md

     ```

 - Open a second terminal and start the server application which will host the API

     ```bash
     cd simulation
     python3 server.py
     ```

+- Leave both the scraper and server running locally to ensure up-to-date data.
+Otherwise, you can leave them running on an amazon aw2 instance with relative ease.

 3. **Access the Application:**